All Episodes

 They just want it implemented.

-And it's a safe with us.
+And it's the same with us.

-Say, I'm sure many of you remember the Kyoto Protocols.
+Say, I'm sure many of you remember the Kyoto protocols.

 It's a global warming thing.